ARWL2016/ps-webpack-eames-2/README.md

 ---
 ####Adding CSS to the Build
 Conventionally, we include css with a link ref inside `index.html`.
 But with webpack, we can include css in the js module system using a require statement and loaders.
 App.js becomes the root of our project instead of index.html.
-But webpack will inject our css files into the index.html and the `<link>` tags will appear in the browser.
+But webpack will inject our css files into the index.html head (but see below for alternative) and the `<link>` tags will appear in the browser.
 1. `npm install style-loader css-loader --save-dev`
 2. remove style links from `index.html`
 3. In `webpack.config` under `module.rules` create a new loader object as before, with test, exclude and loader properties.